 It is possible to Add or Delete QoS queues to be monitored by clicking on the corresponding buttons.
 These queues must be defined beforehand in the Security policy > Quality of service module.

 Name Select from the drop-down list the QoS queue that needs to be monitored.
-Hallic select from the drop down his the was queue that heeds to be monitored.

 DASHBOARD

 The dashboard provides an overview of the information concerning your firewall.
 It is represented by this icon and is divided into 2 sections: